a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window.
 Apple Menu > Find Files.
 Type "*" and click Search.
 Double-click a file in the list.
 Verify that the Find Files window closes, that a window containing the file opens, and that the file icon is selected.
 * Launch DeskTop.
 Open a volume window.
 Open a folder window.
 Activate the volume window.
 Apple Menu > Find Files.
 Type "*" and click Search.
 Double-click a file in the list that's inside the folder.
 Verify that the Find Files window closes, that a folder window is brought to the foreground, and that the file icon is selected.

 * Create a set of nested directories, 21 levels deep or more (e.g. `/VOL/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D`).
 Launch DeskTop and open the volume.
-Apple > Find Files.
+Apple Menu > Find Files.
 Enter a search term (e.g. `*`) and click Search.
 Verify that the DA doesn't crash.
 (Not all files will be found, though.)

 * Launch DeskTop.
 Open a window with at least two files.
 Apple Menu > Find Files.
 Type "*" and click Search.
 Press Down Arrow once.
 Type Return.
 Press Down Arrow again.
 Verify that only one entry in the list appears highlighted.